Main Content

 How UX Optimization Affects SEO

-Your SEO efforts can be improved by ensuring your website gives your users a smooth experience.
+Takeaway: UX impacts SEO, so your SEO efforts can be improved by ensuring your website gives users a smooth experience.
 The better the user experience on your site, the more likely users are to engage with it and the more likely search engines are to drive organic traffic to it.

-In this blog post, we'll explore how UX optimization can improve your SEO and help you achieve great results.
+In this blog post, I'll explain how UX optimization can improve your SEO and help you achieve great results.

 A quick background on my work